MAYANK2862/Mayank-2301730165-OS-Lab_Assignmnet/README.md

 # 🖥️ OS Lab Assignment 1 — Process Creation and Management Using Python

-# 📌 Overview
+📌 Overview

 In this assignment, students will simulate Linux process management operations using Python.
 The experiment focuses on replicating the behaviors of fork(), exec(), and process state inspections using the os and subprocess modules in Python.
 It provides an understanding of process creation, child-parent relationship, and zombie/orphan process scenarios.

-# 🚀 Experiments

-Process Creation Utility — Create multiple child processes using os.fork() and synchronize with os.wait().
+# Task 1: Process Creation Utility

-Command Execution — Execute Linux commands via os.execvp() in child processes.
+Write a Python program that creates N child processes using os.fork().
+Each child prints:

+-Its PID
+-Its Parent PID
+-A custom message The parent should wait for all children using os.wait().

+# Task 2: Command Execution Using exec()

+Modify Task 1 so that each child process executes a Linux command (ls, date, ps, etc.) using os.execvp() or subprocess.run().

-Zombie & Orphan Simulation — Demonstrate process states and parent-child dependencies.
+# Task 3: Zombie & Orphan Processes

-/proc Inspection — Retrieve process details (PID, state, memory, etc.) from /proc/[pid]/status.

-Process Prioritization — Observe scheduling effects using different nice values.

-# ⚙️ Complexity

-Time Complexity: O(n)

-Space Complexity: O(n)

-#🧠 Key Learnings

-Lifecycle and states of processes (creation → execution → termination).

-Fork–exec mechanism in Linux.

-Real-time process inspection using /proc.

-Scheduler behavior under different priorities.
+Zombie: Fork a child and skip wait() in the parent.
+Orphan: Parent exits before the child finishes.
+Use ps -el | grep defunct to identify zombies.

+# Task 4: Inspecting Process Info from /proc

+Take a PID as input.
+Read and print:

+-Process name, state, memory usage from /proc/[pid]/status -Executable path from /proc/[pid]/exe
+-Open file descriptors from /proc/[pid]/fd

+# Task 5: Process Prioritization

+Create multiple CPU-intensive child processes.
+Assign different nice() values.
+Observe and log execution order to show scheduler impact.

-#📄 Conclusion
+# 📄 Conclusion

 The experiment provided hands-on understanding of process creation, scheduling, and inspection, reinforcing OS concepts through Python simulations.